Marijuana Testing: An Employers Guide

 New York State:

-Employers in New York State can't discriminate against applicants or employees for legal off-duty marijuana use.
+Employers in New York State can't discriminate against applicants or employees for legal, off-duty marijuana use.
 Employees cannot be fired for recreational marijuana use outside of work.
-Adverse action is permissible if required by state or federal law, if impairment occurs on the job, or if not taking action would result in the loss of federal contracts or funding.
+Adverse action is permissible if required by state or federal law, if impairment occurs on the job, or if not taking action would result in losing federal contracts or funding.

 Rhode Island:

-Rhode Island, much like it's neighbor Connecticut, cannot refuse to employ an applicant based solely on positive test result for marijuana.
+Rhode Island, like its neighbor Connecticut, cannot refuse to employ an applicant based solely on a positive test result for marijuana.
 Their law prohibits discrimination against off-duty marijuana use.
-Exceptions exist for use being prohibited due to collective-bargaining agreements, employees who work hazardous jobs or those essential to public welfare and safety, and if failing to do so would result in loss federal contracts and funding.
+Exceptions exist for use being prohibited due to collective bargaining agreements, employees who work hazardous jobs or those essential to public welfare and safety, and if failing to do so, would result in loss of federal contracts and funding.

 Virginia:

-Virginia's law prohibits requiring disclosure of arrest, criminal charges, or conviction of simple marijuana possession information during the hiring process.
+Virginia's law prohibits requiring disclosure of arrest, criminal charges, or conviction of simple marijuana possession information during hiring.
 This includes any application for hire.

 Washington: